kpma1120/UserManual/UserManual.md

 There are 5 buttons provided on this page:

-1. SAVE: Save the data entered on this page.
+1. `SAVE`: Save the data entered on this page.
-2. RESET: Reset all the data on this page to blank
+2. `RESET`: Reset all the data on this page to blank
-3. MAIN MENU: Go back to the main menu.
+3. `MAIN MENU`: Go back to the main menu.
-4. COMPARE: Once you have clicked the `SAVE` button, you can click this button to make a comparison of this job offer with the current job.
+4. `COMPARE`: Once you have clicked the `SAVE` button, you can click this button to make a comparison of this job offer with the current job.
-5. SAVE & ENTER ANOTHER OFFER: Save the data entered on this page for the job offer you are editing.
+5. `SAVE & ENTER ANOTHER OFFER`: Save the data entered on this page for the job offer you are editing.
 Then reset all the data on this page to blank for you to enter another job offer.

 *Remark: The `COMPARE` button will not be enabled if you did not clicked the `SAVE` button or if you did not save your current job details by `ENTER/EDIT CURRENT JOB DETAILS` before.*